Back To CourseGED Science: Tutoring Solution

 As a member, you'll also get unlimited access to over 55,000 lessons in math, English, science, history, and more.
 Plus, get practice tests, quizzes, and personalized coaching to help you succeed.Free 5-day trial

-Joanne has taught middle school and high school science and health for more than ten years and has a master's degree in education.
+Joanne has taught middle school and high school science for more than ten years and has a master's degree in education.

 Your body is a complex organism.
 You have many different parts, organs and systems all working together to keep you alive and well.
 Your stomach lets you digest that delicious birthday cake.
 Your skin reacts to touch while acting as a barrier to things like bacteria and disease.
 Your legs keep you moving while you are running around the track or running to catch the bus.
 Your heart pumps blood so that all parts of your body can get the water, oxygen and nutrients that they need.
 Your brain is the command center, making sure that all your many parts are doing what they are supposed to do.